CMTA/CMTAT/README.md

 Note that deployment via a proxy is not mandatory, but recommended by CMTA.

-### Gasless support

-The CMTAT supports client-side gasless transactions using the [Gas Station Network](https://docs.opengsn.org/#the-problem) (GSN) pattern, the main open standard for transfering fee payment to another account than that of the transaction issuer.
-The contract uses the OpenZeppelin contract `ERC2771ContextUpgradeable`, which allows a contract to get the original client with `_msgSender()` instead of the fee payer given by `msg.sender` while allowing upgrades on the main contract (see *Deployment via a proxy* above).

-At deployment, the parameter  `forwarder` inside the  CMTAT contract constructor has to be set  with the defined address of the forwarder.
-Please note that the forwarder can not be changed after deployment, and with a proxy architecture, its value is stored inside the implementation contract bytecode instead of the storage of the proxy.

-Please see the OpenGSN [documentation](https://docs.opengsn.org/contracts/#receiving-a-relayed-call) for more details on what is done to support GSN in the contract.

 ## Modules

 Here the list of the differents modules with the links towards the documentation and the main file.